MattAltieri/Statistical-Inference/SI Week 2 Lectures/SI_Week_2_Homework.md

 Suppose that the number of web hits to a particular site are approximately normally distributed with a mean of 100 hits per day and a standard deviation of 10 hits per day.

-1. What number of web hits per day represents the number so that only 5% of days ahve more hits?
+1. What number of web hits per day represents the number so that only 5% of days have more hits?
 Express your answer to 3 decimal places.

 ```r